 Find an Approved Solicitor on the HSBC Bank plc

-My husband and I changing mortgage lender for our maisonette with HSBC.
+My partner and I changing mortgage lender for our flat with HSBC.
 We have a son approaching twenty who lives with us.
 The solicitor on the HSBC conveyancing panel has asked us to disclose any adults other than ourselves who reside at the property.
-The solicitor has now sent a form for our son to sign, waiving any legal rights in the event that the property is forfeited by the lender.
-I have a couple of concerns (1) Is this document specific to the HSBC conveyancing panel as he never had to sign this form when we purchased 4 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+The solicitor has now sent a form for our son to sign, giving up any rights in the event that the apartment is repossessed.
+I have two concerns (1) Is this form unique to the HSBC conveyancing panel as he never had to sign this form when we purchased 3 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

-On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to HSBC .This is solely used to protect the HSBC if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
+First, rest assured that your HSBC conveyancing panel solicitor is doing the right thing as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to HSBC .This is solely used to protect the HSBC if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of HSBC had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.